 When preparing ribs (especially for competition ribs), you are going to want to square off the ribs.
 But what does that actually mean?

 Just the facts?
-Victorinox Fibrox Pro from Amazon is my pick of the day.
+Victorinox Fibrox Pro from Amazon is my pick.

 Squaring ribs is just what it sounds like, you turn your spare ribs from an odd looking, somewhat oval shape into a nicely presented square (rectangle if we are being technical).
 This is important for the presentation of your dish, which is half the battle in competitions because it gives the ribs a uniform look making it more appetizing.

 But squaring ribs is more than a simple aesthetic practice, it also allows you to utilize the entire rib by removing the rib tip fully.
 Rib tips cook at a completely different pace than the actual ribs will, so leaving them ruins the tips.